leandrocp/mdex/usage-rules.md

 ### `MDEx.new/1`

-Use this as the entrypoint for pipelines, plugins, streaming, assigns, and reusable option sets.
+Use this as the entry point for document pipelines, plugins, assigns, and shared option sets.
+Use `MDEx.stream/2` for an Enumerable of Markdown chunks.

 ```elixir
 doc =